Adding a Site (Tips & Tricks)

 i.e. If you set up a crawl on

-In order for these domains to be crawled you either need to set up a second site with a different Index URL or add an internal alias of "subsite.example.com" or "example.com" so pages are seen as being part of the same original site.
+In order for these domains to be crawled you either need to set up a second site with a different Index URL.
+See our Site Content Settings article to learn how to set up "subsite.example.com" or "example.com" so pages are seen as being part of the same original site.

 If you set up the site crawl starting on the domain level, then Siteimprove will crawl the domain and any subdomains linked to by default.